What is Abdominal Sepsis about?

 The inflammatory response in patients with sepsis depends on the causative pathogen and the host (genetic characteristics and coexisting diseases), with differential responses at the local, regional and systemic levels.

-Special cases with regard to Abdominal Sepsis or Peritonitis
+Exceptional cases about Abdominal Sepsis or Peritonitis

 In those patients, the inability to control or interrupt the local inflammatory response is associated with poor results.